1 in 7 Americans Have Experienced Dangerous Air Quality Due To Wildfires This Year

 "This is not well studied because this has become more of a phenomenon in the last decade, where we've had these major fires across the world," says Dr. Karthik Mahadevan, a pulmonologist in Springfield, Ore., who saw a spike of respiratory calls during last week's heavy smoke.
 "We don't know what the long-term impacts are going to be for our patients."

-NPR's Nathan Rott contributed to this story.
+NPR's Nathan Rott contributed to this report.